XeniaHerr/Orkan/HACKING.md

 Solution for size: I configure the window first with x = 0 and opposite anchor it top left and right.
 Then i have some good values and recalculate the width offset to fit the window.
 (This might need to have position also as 0 to get the whole width)

+## Restructuring of Rendering

+Ideas to restructure the rendering process

+- FontCache is a struct that turns chars into a vector of pixel vaules, For this it need knowledge of the Font to be used
+    - Optimisations:
+    It Caches the values inside so that they wont have to be redraw multiple times, especially if a character is used multiple times

+- Renderer is a struct that places pixelvalues onto a canvas.
+It gets the pixel values from the FontCache .
+For this it needs knowledge of the dimension of the canvas.
+    - Optimisations:
+    It tries to reuse parts of the previous canvas if necessacy.
+For

+## Again Restrucuring

+I think the speed gain from caching single letters is marginal.
+I think a better way would be to cache all binaries into buffers once they are first drawn...
+Or i skip cahching entirely and focus on the search algorithm...